Xilinx/RFNoC-HLS-ATSC-RX/README.md

 ![xsim](https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/blob/master/figures/xsim.png?raw=true)

 ##### Higher Throughput
 As mentioned earlier, target sample rates were not met so there is room for improvement.
-A "v2" of some blocks being worked on are more highly optimized but not in a state to run on hardware.
+A "v2" of the RX Filter, DC Blocker, and AGC blocks being worked on are more highly optimized but fail timing and are not in a state to run on hardware.
+Reed-Solomon v2 passed all HLS timing and utilization checks but did not work on hardware when instantiated with RX Filter, FPLL (or RX Filter-FPLL), DC Blocker, AGC (or DC Blocker-AGC), Viterbi, and Deinterleaver.
+A critical warning on timing could potentially (and randomly) occur but Reed-Solomon v2 has also shown to not work with no critical warnings reported with all those blocks instantiated.
+It seems that when more CEs are instantiated, there is a higher chance of critical warnings on timing and/or CEs not working when they otherwise would if less CEs were instantiated.
+However, Reed-Solomon v2 has been verified to work on hardware when it was the only CE instantiated along with a DDC and 8 FIFOs filled in the image.

 Current implementations and more details on the blocks discussed above are in [blocks\_in\_progress].